Who We Are

 • Corianna Sichel, PhD

-Corianna E. Sichel, PhD is an Assistant Professor of Medical Psychology (in Psychiatry) at Columbia University in the Division of Child and Adolescent Psychiatry and a Research Scientist at New York State Psychiatric Institute.
-Her work focuses on understanding, preventing, and addressing the behavioral health consequences of traumatic experiences and posttraumatic stress (e.g., suicidality; substance use; other mental health problems) in young people.
+Corianna E. Sichel, PhD is a New York State Licensed Psychologist, an Assistant Clinical Professor of Medical Psychology (in Psychiatry) at Columbia University in the Division of Child and Adolescent Psychiatry, and New York State Psychiatric Institute.
+She is a health services researcher, and the goal of her scholarship is to promote the mental/behavioral health and wellbeing of young people, and address and prevent problems including those which are associated with exposure to traumatic events and suicide.
 Dr. Sichel’s research is supported by a NIMH K23 Career Development Award.
 She serves as the Associate Director for Clinical Research in the Center for Behavioral Health and Youth Justice, where she is a co-I on other NIH-funded awards.
 Dr. Sichel was previously selected for a KL2 award through the Irving Institute for Clinical and Translational Research at Columbia University, and is a past Child Intervention, Prevention, and Services (CHIPS) Fellow.
 Dr. Sichel completed her undergraduate studies at Duke University and received her PhD in Counseling Psychology from NYU, completing an APA accredited internship in Clinical and Community Psychology at Yale, and postdoctoral training at Columbia University.

 Corianna Sichel, PhD